Pylephlebitis

 Pylephlebitis is an uncommon thrombophlebitis of the portal vein or any of its branches (i.e. a portal vein thrombosis) that is caused by infection.
 It is usually a complication of intra-abdominal sepsis, most often following diverticulitis, perforated appendicitis, or peritonitis.
 Considered uniformly lethal in the pre-antibiotic era, it still carries a mortality of 10-30%.

 Presentation

 It typically presents with fever, rigors, and right upper quadrant abdominal pain, but sometimes abdominal pain may be absent.
 Liver function test abnormalities are usually present but frank jaundice is uncommon.

 Cause

 It is a cause of portal hypertension and can cause bowel ischemia sometimes leading to bowel infarction.
+Diverticulitis (26.5%) and acute appendicitis (22%) are the two most common causes.
+Pylephlebitis is caused by a single pathogen in 43% of cases and polymicrobial in 27% of cases.
+The most frequently isolated bacteria are Escherichia coli (25%), Bacteroides spp.
+(17%), and Streptococcus spp.
+(15%).

 Diagnosis

 In the modern era, it is usually diagnosed by CT scans of the abdomen and pelvis.
 Bacteriology is often polymicrobial and blood cultures are positive in some cases.
 A significant fraction of people presenting with this condition have an underlying hypercoagulable state.